Home | Site Index | Disclaimer | Email Me!

 American Red Cross, who appears to be spending their contributions attacking the innocent use of their symbol.
 We suggest you donate to the Salvation Army.
 Included are articles about the misuse of donated money by the Red Cross.
 They're cross over people selling items that have a red cross on them.
 Items like nurse dolls.
 Bad Red Cross.

 AnimeHot, a Nevada-based company run by some idiots who have no real understanding of copyright law or the eBay VeRO program.
 They shut down people when they didn't have a valid copyright.
-And, thay have never apologized.
+And, they have never apologized.
 Added July 8, 2007.

 Scott Boras, a lawyer turned sports agent and his clueless corporation, who don't understand the First Amendment and Fair Use.
 If he's an example of sports agents it's no wonder salaries are out of whack.
 Added December 19, 2006.

 Bumble and bumble a cosmetics firm that doesn't want their over-priced glop sold on eBay, and their law firm, Skadden, Arps, Slate, Meagher & Flom, LLP for being terminally stupid with a strong lack of ethics.
-Kenneth A. Plevan, their lawyer, is responsible for his firm receiving the The Putrid Plecostomus Award.
+Kenneth A. Plevan, their lawyer, is responsible for his firm receiving The Putrid Plecostomus Award.
 Added August 29, 2007.

 Burberry who has been shutting down eBay auctions for authentic Burberry merchandise.
 Fabio (we kid you not) is their lawyer and we're not too sure where he ranked in his class.
 Our guess is low, very low.
 We also think he slept through ethics as do most corporate lawyers.